publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s644.md

         (9) shall cooperate, and consult on a regular basis, with the Administration with respect to carrying out the functions and duties described in paragraph (4) of this subsection;

-        (10) shall make recommendations to contracting officers as to whether a particular contract requirement should be awarded pursuant to subsection (a), [section 637(a) of this title][/us/usc/t15/s637/a], or [section 2323 of title 10][/us/usc/t10/s2323], which shall be made with due regard to the requirements of subsection (m) of this section, and the failure of the contracting officer to accept any such recommendations shall be documented and included within the appropriate contract file;
+        (10) shall make recommendations to contracting officers as to whether a particular contract requirement should be awarded pursuant to subsection (a), [section 637(a) of this title][/us/usc/t15/s637/a], or [section 2323 of title 10][/us/usc/t10/s2323], which shall be made with due regard to the requirements of subsection (m), and the failure of the contracting officer to accept any such recommendations shall be documented and included within the appropriate contract file;

         (11) shall review and advise such agency on any decision to convert an activity performed by a small business concern to an activity performed by a Federal employee;